Groundnut Farming Organically — Kharif Season Guide

 Nitrogen fixed by Rhizobium nodules in a healthy groundnut crop — equivalent to 100 kg urea, eliminated as input cost in organic system

-Varieties for Organic Groundnut Farming
+Which Varieties Work Best for Organic Groundnut?

 Variety choice determines yield potential, oil content, and market fit.
 Karnataka farmers have access to a range of improved and traditional varieties.